fadlalla0/Kaggle-Competitions/README.md

 # Kaggle-Competitions
-In that file you can find my notebooks for kaggle competitions
+In that Repo you can find my notebooks for kaggle competitions